 The Board has determined that Mr. Marek, by virtue of his position as our Principal Executive Officer, is not independent under applicable SEC and NYSE listing rules.
-In addition, the Board has determined that Ms. Gulfo, and Ms. Potter, by virtue of their affiliations with Sumitovant, our majority shareholder and with which we have multiple agreements, and Mr. Nomura and Dr. Nishinaka, by virtue of their affiliation with Sumitowant and with which we have multiple agreements, are not, or will not be, independent under applicable SEC and NYSE listing rules.
-See "Transactions with Related Persons" for a description of our agreements with Sumitowo Pharma and Sumitovant and their affiliates.
+In addition, the Board has determined that Ms. Gulfo, and Ms. Potter, by virtue of their affiliations with Sumitovant, our majority shareholder and with which we have multiple agreements, and Mr. Nomura and Dr. Nishinaka, by virtue of their affiliation with Sumitomo Pharma, which is the sole shareholder of Sumitovant and with which we have multiple agreements, are not, or will not be, independent under applicable SEC and NYSE listing rules.
+See "Transactions with Related Persons" for a description of our agreements with Sumitomo Pharma and Sumitovant and their affiliates.
 Ms. Potter, Ms. Gulfo and Mr. Nomura have been, and Dr. Nishinaka will be, the Sumitomo Group designated directors (as described below).